Qoo10 vendors, customers accept they will likely not get money back

 “The liquidators will have to review these claims and make a decision whether to accept them or to reject them,” he said.

-Mr Chen said that secured creditors, or those with legal rights over Qoo10’s assets in the event of an insolvency, have collateral – such as vehicles, property, equipment or patents registered in Qoo10’s name – that liquidators can sell to repay the debts.
+Mr Chen said that secured creditors, or those with legal rights over Qoo10’s assets such as vehicles, property, equipments or patents, can take steps to realise their security to pay down what is owed to them.

 Other claimants, such as customers, will generally be treated as unsecured creditors.